isomerpages/moe-standrewjuniorsch/_department/English.md

 <h5>(v) Morning Oracy Progamme</h5>
 <p>Selected P6 pupils undergo this specially designed program to prepare
 them for the PSLE Oral Examinations.
-Parent Volunteers (PVs) work together with SAJS EL teachers to provide additional support to prepare our boys for their oral examinations.</p>
+Parent Volunteers (PVs) work together with SAS(J) EL teachers to provide additional support to prepare our boys for their oral examinations.</p>
 <p>All PVs in this programme participate in a training session with a representative
 from the EL department, who leads the programme.
-Their active participation is key to the success of this programme and SAJS is especially grateful to them for supporting our boys’ learning.</p>
+Their active participation is key to the success of this programme and SAS(J) is especially grateful to them for supporting our boys’ learning.</p>
 <h5>(vi) Hearts and Voices</h5>
 <p>Hearts and Voices is a Key Signature Programme where pupils are provided